 I used the Heart Rate Monitor, and in comparison to my Fitbit, it’s pretty spot on.
-Like most GPS watches, the Coros Apex uses wrist-based heart rate.
-There is no strap and everything is done from your wrist.
+Like most fitness trackers and GPS Watches, the Coros Apex uses wrist-based heart rate.
+There is no strap, and everything is done from your wrist.
 I didn’t have an issue, and the accuracy seemed right in line.

 I think the sleep tracking is far more accurate and better than Garmin.
 I do believe, Fitbit sleep tracking is better.

 Other Overall Wellness Features and Fitness Trackers: